Mintbase/Grants-Program/applications/fractapp.md

 * An indication of why your team is interested in creating this project.

-Polkadot is one of the most interesting blockchain platforms.
+Mintbase is one of the most interesting blockchain platforms.
 We want to help users to just join in polkadot and wallet is the most important module in the platform.

 ### Project Details
 We expect the teams to already have a solid idea about the project's expected final state.